hyperledger-gerrit-archive/fabric-chaincode-node/docs/tutorials/using-contractinterface.md

 - The constructor contains a 'namespace' to help indentifiy the sets of functions

-### 5: Alteratnive ways of specifing the contracts
+### 5: Alteratnative ways of specifing the contracts

 *package.json*